fregante/webext-patterns/readme.md

 > Tool to convert the [patterns](https://developer.chrome.com/extensions/match_patterns) and [globs](https://wiki.greasespot.net/Include_and_exclude_rules) of your WebExtension manifest to regex

-This might be incomplete.
-Please help me test it by adding more pattern and URLs to the [tests](./test.js).

 ## Install

 You can download the [standalone bundle](https://bundle.fregante.com/?pkg=webext-patterns) and include it in your `manifest.json`.